 Who is homeloans.com.au?homeloans.com.au is an Australian online lender.
 We are a wholly owned subsidiary of Resimac Group Ltd ("Resimac"), one of Australia and New Zealand's leading non-bank lenders who has been trading since 1985.
 You can find out more about us here, and for more information about our parent company, Resimac, visit resimac.com.au.
 We also provide home loan solutions for New Zealand customers through Resimac New Zealand, visit resimac.co.nz.

 Where does homeloans.com.au get its funding?

 All homeloans.com.au loans are fully funded by our parent company, Resimac.
 Resimac was a pioneer of Australian Residential Mortgage Backed Securities (RMBS), being the first issuer in 1988.
-Since then it has issued more than A$30bn through 51 domestic and international RMBS issues.
+Since then it has issued over A$35 billion across more than 50 transactions.

 We promote transparent processes and a commitment to responsible lending, in compliance with the relevant Australian laws and auditing requirements.
 Our Australian Credit License number is 390850.

 Where is homeloans.com.au based?
 Do you have branches?homeloans.com.au is Australia-based, with our head office in the Sydney CBD and the majority of our team members are located in Australia.
 We don't have a branch network but we're available by calling 1800 111 001 during business hours (Australian Eastern Standard Time).
 We offer free online redraw, or if you need to make purchases or access instant cash your Visa ® Loan Access Card is accepted anywhere the Visa® logo is displayed (including ATMs).